neerapatadia/BIOF_501A_Term_Project/README.md

 **Package Description**

 Gene Sequence Analyzer consists of 5 python files, and a snakemake file.
-Each python script carried out a different part of the pipline
+Each python script carried out a different part of the Gene Sequence Analyzer pipline, and are described below:

+1. clean_ncbi_fasta.py: takes an input NCBI refseq fasta file, and reformats so nucleotide sequence takes up a single line, as opposed to being split over multiple lines.
+2. run_msa.py: takes the cleaned NCBI fasta file and runs a MUSCLE alignment to output an alignment file in MUSCLE format
+3. calculate_gc_content.py:
+4. make_phylo_tree.py
+5. make_pwm.py

 **Running Instructions**

 To run the program, you will be required to instatiate a conda environment, and will need to have the required rependencies installed.

+**References**

+asd